docker-for-data-science/docker-for-data-science-tutorial/exercises/02_docker_compose_basics.md

   exit
   ```

-  Enter the container using the run command and touch a file and exit.
+  Enter the container again and look for the touch file.

   ```command
   docker-compose run app /bin/bash